 Suppose you are comparing two portfolios, an Equity Portfolio and a Fixed Income Portfolio.
 You’ve done extensive research on both portfolios and can’t decide which one is a better investment.
-You decide to use the Treynor Ratio to help you select which portfolio would be a more suitable investment.
+You decide to use the Treynor Ratio to help you select the best portfolio investment.

 The Equity Portfolio’s total return is 7%, and the Fixed Income Portfolio’s total return is 5%.
-As a proxy for the risk-free rate, we use the return on U.S Treasury Bills, which was 2%.
-Now assume that the Beta of the Equity Portfolio is 1.25, and the Fixed Income Portfolio’s Beta is 0.7.
+As a proxy for the risk-free rate, we use the return on U.S Treasury Bills – 2%.
+Assume that the Beta of the Equity Portfolio is 1.25, and the Fixed Income Portfolio’s Beta is 0.7.
 From the following information, we compute the Treynor Ratio of each portfolio.

 When using the Treynor Ratio, keep in mind:

-- When comparing two portfolios, the Ratio does not extract the economic significance on the difference of the values, as they are ordinal.
+When comparing two portfolios, the Ratio does not indicate the significance of the difference of the values, as they are ordinal.
 For example, a Treynor Ratio of 0.5 is better than one of 0.25, but not necessarily twice as good.

-- The numerator is the excess return to the risk-free rate, and the denominator is the Beta of the portfolio, or, in other words, a measure of systematic risk of a portfolio.
+The numerator is the excess return to the risk-free rate.
+The denominator is the Beta of the portfolio, or, in other words, a measure of its systematic risk.